johnzastrow/johnzastrow.github.io/_posts/2024-01-12-expand-proxmox-linux-vm-disks.md

 ## Expansion Process

-If you enlarge the hard disk, once you have added the disk plate, your partition table and file system knows nothing about the new size, so you have to act inside the VM to fix it.
+If I enlarge the hard disk, once I have added the disk plate, my partition table and file system knows nothing about the new size, so I have to act inside the VM to fix it.

-If you reduce (shrink) the hard disk, of course removing the last disk plate will probably destroy your file system and remove the data in it!
+If I reduce (shrink) the hard disk, of course removing the last disk plate will probably destroy my file system and remove the data in it!
 So in this case it is paramount to act in the VM in advance, reducing the file system and the partition size.
-SystemRescueCD comes very handy for it, just add its iso as cd-rom of your VM and set boot priority to CD-ROM.
+SystemRescueCD comes very handy for it, just add its iso as cd-rom of my VM and set boot priority to CD-ROM.

 Shrinking disks is not supported by the PVE API and has to be done manually."